Yakke Wali

-Yakke Wali is a 1957 Pakistani Punjabi language film directed by M. J. Rana and produced by Bari Malik.
+Yakke Wali is a 1957 Pakistani Punjabi-language film directed by M. J. Rana and produced by Bari Malik.
 It tells the story of a woman who earns a living by driving a tanga.
 Musarrat Nazir played the title role in the film with Sudhir, M. Ajmal and Neelo in prominent roles.

 Yakke Wali is inspired by the short story "License" by Saadat Hassan Manto.

 Yakke Wali was successful at the box office and received rave reviews.

-The film was such a samsh hit at the boxoffice, that the producer of film built a film studio by the film's earning in Lahore, Bari Studio.
+The film was such a hit at the box office that the producer of the film built a film studio in Lahore called Bari Studio from the film's earnings.

 Plot

 Yakke Wali revolves around a hardworking and brave Punjabi woman, Laali, who supports her family by driving a tanga.
 She drives around her village but one day owing to her fight with some of the villagers, she leaves the village and goes to the city of Lahore.
 Being a female in Lahore, it becomes difficult for her to drive the tanga, so she decides to disguise herself as a man and starts driving for her survival and to make a daily living.